-We have our own school Counsellor who supports identified children who are in need of 1:1 time to talk about their feelings and be supported to understand why they may be feeling this way.
+We fund our own school Counsellor who supports the highest levels of social and emotional need for identified children who are in need of 1:1 time to talk about their feelings and be supported to understand why they may be feeling this way.
 A child may receive counselling for a number of reasons including anxiety, a bereavement, school and home pressures and ongoing social/friendship issues.